lolo101/MsgViewer/README.md

 `git clone https://github.com/lolo101/MsgViewer.git`

-cd to the sources directory:
+cd to the project directory:

 `cd MsgViewer`

-At last, run the Maven build:
+then run the Maven build:

 `./mvnw package`

-The build will generate a number of files.
-The main file is a 'uber-jar' placed under **MSGViewer/target** directory.
+Building will generate a number of files.
+The main file is an 'uber-jar' placed under **MSGViewer/target** directory.

 ## GUI